emmymitch/calculator/README.md

 - On mouse click, store numerical input as string in array
     - num1Array if operator undefined
     - num2Array if operator defined
+    - Checks to ensure only 1 decimal point
 - On mouse click, store operator as variable
 - Display current input on screen
 - Add current input to history and display on screen